Sichii/Chaos-Server/docs/articles/MetaData.md

 [!code-csharp[](../../Chaos/Scripting/ItemScripts/Enchantments/MagicPrefixScript.cs)]

-This mutator is then added to the `MetaDataCacheOptions` in `Chaos.Services.Configuration.OptionsConfigurer`
+This mutator is then added to the `MetaDataStoreOptions` in `Chaos.Services.Configuration.OptionsConfigurer`

 [!code-csharp[](../../Chaos/Services/Configuration/OptionsConfigurer.cs#L59-65)]

 > [!NOTE]
 > You can have both Prefix and Suffix mutators.
 When metadata is generated, it will create a cross product of all prefix
-> and suffix
+> and suffix mutations
-> mutations

 ## Item MetaData

 Item metadata is shown when a player hovers over an item in a shop or the bank.
 Item metadata is pulled from the details in the `ItemTemplate`s that you have already created.

 ### Item MetaData Mapping